-The Dana-Farber Cancer Institute seeks an Associate Computational Biologist who will work jointly under the Aguirre laboratory and the Wolpin laboratory within the Hale Center For Pancreatic Cancer Research (http://halecenter.dfci.harvard.edu) and the Broad Institute of Harvard and MIT.
+The Dana-Farber Cancer Institute seeks a Computational Biologist who will work jointly under the Aguirre laboratory and the Wolpin laboratory within the Hale Center for Pancreatic Research and the Broad Institute of Harvard and MIT.
 The successful candidate will work as a data scientist on the analysis of datasets generated from pancreatic cancer genome sequencing, bulk and single-cell RNA-sequencing and small molecule drug sensitivity testing in order to help advance efforts for precision cancer medicine.

 The qualified candidate will develop and support data processing and analysis tools, create new algorithms for emerging clinically focused needs, maintain datasets and databases, integrate tools and databases into existing high-throughput pipelines, and facilitate the display and the distribution of processed data.
 The candidate will become part of an integrated team including laboratory, computational and clinical scientists.
 This group will include graduate students, post-doctoral scholars, clinical oncologists, surgeons, pathologists, geneticists and doctoral and entry level computational biologists and data scientists.

 The Computaitonal Biologist will help with the generation of tools needed for manipulating and preparing data for display; transferring data to external collaborators and data repositories; and will also help maintain, support, and document shared tools, code base, and data sets.
 As the software infrastructure evolves, this position is likely to present diverse and flexible opportunities - from deeper and more complex software design problems, to becoming more involved in the bioinformatic and analytic aspects of predictive modeling.